Games in education

 At its core, the competition provides an opportunity for Australian students to interact with new technologies and learn new skills to achieve a goal.
 The process of creating a video game (especially for the first time) is very much driven by curiosity, inquiry, iteration and experimentation – catalysts for students to find new passions and explore them!

+The Australian STEM Video Game Challenge embraces ‘play’ as a mechanism for learning.
 Learning involves playful experimentation – trying new things, tinkering with materials, testing boundaries, taking risks, iterating again and again.

 The Australian STEM Video Game Challenge embraces ‘play’ as a mechanism for learning, but also as a way of helping to develop an appreciation for play-related concepts (rules, boundaries, the benefit of trialing new approaches to the same problem).